Last Updated on October 21, 2023 by Joanne Harper

 You can identify shell rot on a hermit crab by assessing the legs and, to a lesser extent, the claws and back.
 Shell rot manifests as green patches that resemble mold.

 Wild hermit crabs experience shell rot due to an inappropriate diet.
-Oyster shells also commonly cause shell rot because they’re often infected with bacteria.
+Oyster shells also cause shell rot because they’re often infected with bacteria.

 Captive hermit crabs develop shell rot in dirty, contaminated water.
 Outbreaks of shell rot can be contagious, so affected hermit crabs should be moved to an isolation tank.